Doris-ant5/CodingChallengeReplay/README.md

 3. Check the action of the application

 Open a web browser and go to http://localhost:8080 (or another address if you changed the port in the configuration).
-You should see a welcome page or other page that indicates that the application is working properly.
+You should see a page that indicates that the application is working properly.

 Second way
 -----------